tlranda/wordlePuzzles/README.md

 # wordlePuzzles

-Quick Python project to mess around with deterministically solving word puzzles.
+Quick Python project to mess around with deterministically solving wordle puzzles.
-The code is *designed by intent* to **NOT** solve puzzles which you do not know the solution to, though you can certainly play with it to learn good starting words and strategies.
+The code is *designed by intent* to **ONLY** solve puzzles where you can provide the actual answer (ie: not wordle of the day that you have not solved yet), though you can certainly play with the code to learn good starting words and strategies.
+The code does not "cheat" and only consults the correct answer to give the algorithm feedback on its guesses.

 Dependencies: